shanemcw/homebridge-amazondash-MAC/README.md

    	}

 ### Interface
-`Interface` refers to the monitoring wifi interface for `tcpdump` to listen on.
-Once the wifi monitoring interface is properly set up, this identifier is reported by the `iwconfig` or `tcpdump -D` command.
+`Interface` refers to the monitoring WiFi interface for `tcpdump` to listen on.
+Once the WiFi monitoring interface is properly set up, this identifier is reported by the `iwconfig` or `tcpdump -D` command.

 ### Debug
 * `Silent` (`0`) No reporting.